sheldonhull/sheldonhull.hugo/content/blog/2021-02-09-working-with-powershell-objects-to-create-yaml.md

 1. `$Queries +=` takes whatever existing object we have and replaces it with the current object + the new object.
 This is why it's not performant for large scale work as it's basically creating a whole new copy of the collection with your new addition.
 2. Next, I'm using `[ordered]` instead of `[pscustomobject]` which in effect does the same thing, but ensures I'm not having all my properties randomly sorted each time.
 Makes things a little easier to review.
 This is a shorthand syntax for what would be a much longer tedious process using `New-Object` and `Add-Member`.
 3. Custom queries is a list, so I cast it with `@()` format, which tells PowerShell to expect a list.
 This helps json/yaml conversion be correct even if you have just a single entry.
 You can be more explicit if you want, like `[pscustomobject[]]@()` but since PowerShell ignores you mostly on trying to be type specific, it's not worth it.
-Don't try to make PowerShell in Go or C#. 😁
+Don't try to make PowerShell be Go or C#. 😁

 ### Flip To Yaml